kuzminrobin/fcl/CallLogging.md

   * Refactor long functions (especially the CallGraph).
   * Move privates down, publics up (in file).
 * ---
+* Clean-up:
+  * Remove commented code.
 * Finalize the user's use
   * All the globals and thread_locals to separate macros.
-* User practice: HTML-decorator (code-like, tree-like), XML-decorator.
 * Consider removing all the occurrences of `unwrap()`.
 * {Reader Practice: ?} Logging the async funcs.
 * Document the `NOTE: Curious trick`.